JUDHAYAPRAKASH/Project-1/README.md

 - Create an S3 bucket (globally unique name).
 - Enable static website hosting in the bucket properties.
 - Upload the frontend files (index.html, script.js, and any assets).
-- Configure public read (or use CloudFront + OAI for a private origin).
+- Configure public read (or use CloudFront).

 ![Step 5 — S3 static website hosting](S3BUCKETUPLOAD.png)